claritylab/lucida/README.md

 A `QuerySpec` also has a list of `QueryInput` which is the data payload.
 A `QueryInput` consists of a `type`, a list of `data`, and a list of `tags`.

-i.
+⋅⋅⋅⋅1.
 If the function call is `learn`:

 Only one `QueryInput` is sent to your service currently, but you shouldn't assume this.
 Instead, you should iterate through all `QueryInput`s and grab all data to learn.